eartho-group/one-client-react/README.md

 Here's why:

 * Ready high converting UI/UX
-* Login from Google, Twitter, Github, Facebook, Apple, Microsoft, VK, Snapchat, Yandex, Reddit, SMS, Metamask any many more at once with not extra steps or extra effort.
+* Login from Google, Twitter, Github, Facebook, Apple, Microsoft, VK, Snapchat, Yandex, Reddit, SMS, Metamask at once with not extra steps or extra effort.
 * Your users will be protected under our third layer, we prevent from companies to track after your users.